 Any crash or derailment that occurs needs to be investigated thoroughly and accurately.
-By using drones, it is possible to conduct accident investigations faster, cheaper, and more effectively.
+By using drones, it is possible to conduct an accident investigation faster, cheaper, and more effectively.

 According to the NTSB (National Transportation Safety Board), there were a total of 38,958 fatalities reported in 2017.
 Here is the breakdown:

 In this blog post, we reveal how drones are gradually being integrated into rail, highway, and aircraft accident investigations.